dvopalecky/discovery/readme.md

 - `swiper` for sliding 3/3 columns
 - `playwright` to generate the pdfs
 - `qpdf` is used for merging pdf files

+# Notes on no-break space
+- In the text I sometimes use no-break space " " \u00a0 which is different from regular space.
+I suggest using the "Highlight Bad Chars" VS Code plugin to display them